ESCOMP/CTSM/doc/source/tech_note/Fluxes/CLM50_Tech_Note_Fluxes.rst

 iteration is used to solve for the vegetation temperature and the sensible heat and water vapor fluxes from vegetation simultaneously using the ground temperature from the previous time step.
-In section 5.3.1, the equations used in the iteration scheme are derived.
-Details on the numerical scheme are provided in section 5.3.2.
+In section :numref:`Theory`, the equations used in the iteration scheme are derived.
+Details on the numerical scheme are provided in section :numref:`Numerical Implementation`.

 .. _Theory: